beads89/animal-shelter/README.md

   2) Run the command `dotnet restore` to recover any missing dependencies required to build the database.
   3) Run the command `dotnet ef database update` to generate the database through Entity Framework Core.
   4) (Optional) To update the database with any changes to the code, run the command `dotnet ef migrations add <MigrationsName>` which will use Entity Framework Core's code-first principle to generate a database update.
 After, run the previous command `dotnet ef database update` to update the database.
+  5) Repeat steps 1 and 2 for AnimalClient.Solution/AnimalClient.

   #### Launch the API
   1) Navigate to AnimalShelter.Solution/AnimalShelter directory using the MacOS Terminal or Windows Powershell (e.g. `cd Desktop/AnimalShelter.Solution/AnimalShelter`).
   2) Run the command `dotnet run` to have access to the API in Postman or browser.
+  3) Repeat the above steps for AnimalClient.Solution/AnimalClient.

 ------------------------------

 ## 🛰️ API Documentation
 Explore the API endpoints in Postman or a browser.
-You will not be able to utilize authentication in a browser.

 ### Using Swagger Documentation
 To explore the AnimalShelter.Solution API with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/swagger`